Are you an adviser? Go to Unbiased Pro

 We’ll now run through below what you must do before selling shares.

-When should I sell my shares and why do people sell them?
+When should I sell my shares, and why do people sell them?

 Depending on your own experience, you should consider how valid your reasoning is behind selling up, as rash decision-making and stocks and shares trading don’t tend to go hand in hand.

-So, if you’ve spotted the share price has dropped in a company you’re investing in, selling up immediately isn’t necessarily the correct response.
+So, if you’ve spotted that the share price has dropped in a company you’re investing in, selling up immediately isn’t necessarily the correct response.

 You should also consider whether a share price drop is likely to be short-term or in response to one-off bad news, to which a solution may already be in the works.